Belgrade: Transportation

 The city is placed along the Pan-European corridors X and VII.
 The motorway system provides for easy access to Novi Sad and Budapest to the north, Niš to the south, and Zagreb to the west.
 Expressway is also toward Pančevo and new Expressway construction toward Obrenovac (Montenegro) is scheduled for March 2017.
 Belgrade bypass is connecting the E70 and E75 motorways and is under construction.

 Situated at the confluence of two major rivers, the Danube and the Sava, Belgrade has 11 bridges, the most important of which are Branko's Bridge, Gazela Bridge, Ada Bridge and Pupin Bridge, the first two of which connect the core of the city to New Belgrade.
 In addition, an 'inner magistral semi-ring' is almost done and includes a new Ada bridge across the Sava river (opened in 2012) and a new Pupin bridge (opened in 2014) across the Danube, which ease commuting within the city and unload traffic from the Gazela Bridge and Branko's Bridge.

 The Port of Belgrade is on the Danube, and allows the city to receive goods by river.
 The city is also served by Belgrade Nikola Tesla Airport, 12 km west of the city centre, near Surčin.
 At its peak in 1986, almost 3 million passengers travelled through the airport, though that number dwindled to a trickle in the 1990s.
 Following renewed growth in 2000, the number of passengers reached approximately 2 million in 2004 and 2005, over 2.6 million passengers in 2008, reaching over 3 million passengers.
 A record with over 4 million passengers was broken in 2014, when Belgrade Nikola Tesla Airport became the second fastest growing major airport in Europe.
 The numbers continued to grow steadily and the all-time peak of over 6 million passengers was reached in 2019.

 International relations

 Twin towns – sister cities

 Because of the heroic strength of its defenders, French marshal Louis Franchet d'Espèrey decorated Belgrade with the Legion of Honor in 1920.

-List of Belgrade's sister and twin cities: